Code-Institute-Submissions/Milestone2-Interactive-Frontend/README.md

 <h1> Features Left to Implement </h1>

-A single player mode
+- A single player mode with popups removed.
-different decks of cards
+- Different decks of cards
-a version which cannot be cheated, as currently one could just call the DOM structure and check where matching cards are located.
-But this way it was convenient to test the game efficiently. future single player mode with popups removed
+- A version which cannot be cheated, as currently one could just call the DOM structure and check where matching cards are located.
+But this way it was convenient to test the game efficiently. future

 <h1> Technologies Used </h1>